Maine Greenland Kayak Festival

 September in Maine

-Clear days, warm water, rocky shorelines, lighthouses, and the full harvest moon.
-The crowds are gone and we have the islands to ourselves.
+Clear days, warm water, rocky shorelines and lighthouses: the crowds are gone and we have the islands to ourselves.
+In 2020, the conditions will be influenced by big tidal ranges brought on by the new moon.

 Portland average September sea temperatures: